aaalgo/fmri2img/README.md

 Updates:

+- Mar 27, 2023:  week signal obtained with autoencoder.

+- Mar 25, 2023:  Using betas as input.
+The data fitting becomes much faster, but the test set barely have any signal.

 - Mar 24, 2023:  No signal yet.
 Currently using a simple up-scaling conv net for decoding, so we avoid the hidden bugs when connecting to stable diffusion.
 The code is in the "new" branch.
 Some signal is